Achi054/Docker-Cheatsheet/README.md

 ## Image tag
 A tag is a label applied to a Docker image in a repository.
 Tags are how various images in a repository are distinguished from each other.

+## Volumes
+Volumes are folders in the host machine hard drive which are mounted (made available, mapped) into the containers.

+Volumes persists even if a container is shuts down.
+A container can read and write to the volumn.

 ## Commands to run an app
 ```js
 -- base image or application runtime image.